 Full-time and part-time enrollment is available.
 Most core courses meet at 4 p.m. or later, to accommodate the schedules of working health professionals.

 The graduate program in clinical investigation (GPCI) that offers the Ph.D. is housed in the UW Institute for Clinical and Translational Research (ICTR) and is designed in response to a need for clinical research training programs.
 The ICTR Clinical and Translational Science Award (CTSA) facilitates the UW–Madison's ability to offer a spectrum of graduate programs in clinical research.
-This applied, clinical and translational graduate program complements the areas of clinical research training by the population health graduate program.
+This applied, clinical and translational graduate program complements the areas of clinical research training by the population health sciences, nursing, and other graduate programs.

 Representatives from the Schools of Medicine and Public Health, Nursing, Pharmacy and Veterinary Medicine, and the College of Engineering met as a task force in 2006 to design the program.
 All ICTR academic partners are represented in the curriculum.
 They are joined by partner Marshfield Clinic as members of the faculty executive committee that guides the program.